joshhus/blockchain-sw-25/howto/console-deploy-k8.md

 ### Step one: Create the `ibpinfra` namespace for the webhook
 {: #webhook-ibminfra}

-Use the kubectl CLI to run the following command to create the namespace:
+Use the kubectl CLI to run the following command to create the namespace.
+You can create a new project by using the OpenShift web console or OpenShift CLI.
+The new project needs to be created by a cluster administrator.

 ```
 kubectl create namespace ibpinfra
 ```